A man sitting on a bench with his hand on his chin

 The Battle in the Brain

-Before we delve into why white knuckling can be an uphill battle, let's understand the neuroscience behind it.
-Research shows that alcohol misuse involves a complex interplay of neurotransmitters in our brain — especially dopamine, which plays a central role in reward and pleasure sensations.
-When certain substances or behaviors trigger a dopamine release — such as drinking alcohol, gambling, or even shopping — the brain registers it as a pleasurable experience and reinforces the desire to repeat it.
+What is white knuckling all about?
+To understand it, we have to look at the brain.
+Research shows that alcohol misuse involves a complex interplay of neurotransmitters in our brain — especially dopamine, which plays a central role in reward and pleasure.
+When alcohol triggers dopamine release, the brain registers it as a pleasurable experience and reinforces the desire to repeat it.

 It's also crucial to understand the role of stress in this scenario.
 When we’re white knuckling, we’re constantly battling our urges, which can lead to a chronic stress response.
 Over time, this can harm our mental and physical health: chronic stress is linked to a multitude of health issues, from heart disease to depression.
 As a result, any changes that we do make through white knuckling alone come at a huge emotional cost.